rticommunity/rticonnextdds-examples/CONTRIBUTING.md

 ## How to request a feature or enhacement

-If there is a new feature or enhacement that you would like to be added to the examples, feel free to open a issue in this repository and we will take a look of your issue as soon as possible.
+If there is a new feature or enhacement that you would like to be added to the examples, feel free to open an issue in this repository and we will take a look of your issue as soon as possible.
 Please, do not forget to use a title and clear description about your feature or enhacement you would like us to include.